Release-Candidate/tzolkin-calendar/tzolkin_calendar/doc/source/installation.rst

 Linux
 .....

-Use your distribution's package management system (apt, dnf, ...) to install Python 3.9 and pip.
+Use your distribution's package management system (apt, dnf, ...) to install at least Python 3.8 and pip.
 If your distribution'S official packages are too old, you can install from source from `python.org <https://www.python.org/downloads/>`_ or search for a newer package or repository.